 This is the solution that’s worked best for us.
 Of course it’s not the only one 🙂

-Here is how we lead our kids through the nap transition: put them down for the nap they need to drop, but wake them after 30 minutes.
+Here is how we lead our kids through the nap transition: put your child down for the nap he needs to drop, but wake him after 30 minutes.

 Some kids will wake cranky from this snooze.
 Observe your child and decide the best way you can help them – do they need a slow wake, a snuggle from mom, a favorite toy or book or quiet post nap activity or walk?

-Eventually, even the 30 minute snooze will probably interfere with the later sleep.
+Eventually, even the 30 minute snooze will probably interfere with the child’s sleep later.
 So, try a 15 minute snooze.
 Who doesn’t feel better after a 15 minute cat nap!?
 (And all the parents said: MEEEE!!!)

 At some point, most kids will just be able to survive until the later nap time without a snooze.
 Then, congratulate yourself!
 You’ve survived a nap transition.
 If you have a particularly sleepy child, you might have to bump up that later nap.
 There’s an example below.

 2 to 1 nap transition example